 Note: 'Above the line' measures comprise additional or accelerated spending and deferred or foregone revenue.
 'Below the line' measures comprise equity injections, loans, asset purchases and debt assumptions, but do not include loan guarantees or other contingent liabilities.
 'DMs' means 'developed markets' (or 'advanced economies').
 Data includes measures announced up until 27th September 2021.
-Source: IMF, Fiscal Monitor Database of Country Fiscal Measures in Response to the COVID-19 Pandemic, October 2021.
-Return to "What's New".
+Source: IMF, Fiscal Monitor Database of Country Fiscal Measures in Response to the COVID-19 Pandemic, October 2021, Return to "What's New"

-- □ Policy measures announced by the Australian and state/territory governments in response to Covid-19 (up to end-September this year) have been equivalent to more than 18% of GDP the fifth highest of any 'advanced' economy, according to new IMF estimates released this month - ☐ The Federal Government has 'beefed up' its support for households and businesses adversely affected by lockdowns - in NSW, businesses with an annual turnover of less than \$200mn and whose revenue has dropped by more than 30% will receive 40% of their payroll, up to a maximum of \$100,000 a week provided they don't sack any employees (or \$1000 a week for businesses with no employees) - income support for workers who've lose more than 20 hours a week will rise from \$600 to \$750 per week (or from \$375 to \$450 for those who've lost between eight and 20 hours) - a \$200 per week payment will be made to those receiving income support payments who lose more than 8 hours per week - These payments will cost the Federal and NSW Governments \$750mn and \$325mn a week respectively, while the Federal and Victorian Governments will also provide \$400mn of support for businesses in that state
+- Policy measures announced by the Australian and state/territory governments in response to Covid-19 (up to end-September this year) have been equivalent to more than 18% of GDP - the fifth highest of any 'advanced' economy, according to new IMF estimates released in October - ☐ The Federal Government has 'beefed up' its support for households and businesses adversely affected by lockdowns - in NSW, businesses with an annual turnover of less than \$200mn and whose revenue has dropped by more than 30% received 40% of their payroll, up to a maximum of \$100,000 a week provided they didn't sack any employees (or \$1000 a week for businesses with no employees) - income support for workers who've lose more than 20 hours a week rose from \$600 to \$750 per week (or from \$375 to \$450 for those who lost between eight and 20 hours) - a \$200 per week payment was made to those receiving income support payments who lost more than 8 hours per week - ☐ These payments cost the Federal and NSW Governments \$750mn and \$325mn a week respectively, while the Federal and Victorian Governments also provided \$400mn of support for businesses in that state SAUL ESLAKE